arpitgarg123/Garava-official/client/README.md

     ****backend related work****

-1) this essential page are dynamicly so backend work is.. to create CRUD operations for essential and create this fields [sub title, title]

 2) reviews page are dynamicaly so to create reviews CRUD operations. and fields are [username, description, and stars]